f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 |
 |

-In order to retrieve the status of the DO process we can send a GET request to the same URL that we posted our declartion to.
-In Postman select the ``GET Declarative Onboarding Status`` request in the BIGIP-01 folder and send the GET request to view the status of the running process.
+In order to retrieve the status of the DO process we can send a ``GET`` request to the same URL that we posted our declartion to.
+In Postman select the ``GET Declarative Onboarding Status`` request in the BIGIP-01 folder and click ``Send`` to view the status of the running process.

 .. image:: images/postman_07.png